ppgertos/DepView/README.md

 ## Further improvements

 * Replace text logs file with binary data;
-* Add animated change of diagram, when next / previous frame is selected;
 * Add raygui set of predefined styles for user to choose;
 * Add simple configuration file to keep recently choosen path, and gui theme;